 It may come as a surprise to you to learn that the British don't call quarter notes quarter notes - they call them crotchets.
 In fact, the Brits have their own system of music terminology when it comes to note values.
 Their whole note is a "semibreve", their half note is a "minim" , and their … Continue reading Tidbit #6 – the Absurdity of British Terminology

 Hello!
 Just wanted to let y'all know that there will be a livestream concert tomorrow night (January 19th) at 9:00pm.
 It should be an interesting concert, as the performers will be playing two trios for clarinet, cello, and piano, and also a sonata for two clarinets.
 You can get the full details and watch it … Continue reading Tidbit #5 – Late Night Rose Concert Livestream

 Hello!
 We're working on a special post this week, so there will be a delay while we prepare it.
 To make up for it, we've got a sensational tidbit to keep you occupied in the meantime.
 Starting on September 28th, there will be a series of lectures which you can stream live from anywhere in … Continue reading Tidbit #4 – Live Streaming!

+Today's tidbit - overtone singing!
 Overtone singing is a fascinating art which can be achieved by manipulating certain resonant cavities so you can sing two notes at the same time.
 Here's a slightly technical explanation, courtesy of Wikipedia: "Overtone singing is a type of singing in which the singer manipulates the resonances created as air … Continue reading Tidbit #3 – Overtone Singing